GoodsChain/backend/memory-bank/progress.md

 10. Configured HTTP server with appropriate timeouts (read, write, idle) for better performance and security
 11. Refactored graceful shutdown logic into a dedicated function to improve code organization and maintainability
 12. Adopted Gin's built-in validation mechanism (`ShouldBindJSON` with struct tags) for request payload validation, removing manual checks and standardizing validation logic.
+13. Implemented a global error handling middleware to centralize and standardize API error responses, improving consistency and maintainability.